IrinaStatsLab/iglu-py/internal/readme.md

 rm -rf *.egg-info
 pip install .
 ```
+2. To automatically deploy on PyPi, create a new release on GitHub.
+This will automatically deploy the package to PyPi.

 2. TODO: The tests should NOT test for accuracy.
 The testbench only ensures the output of _iglu-r_ functions & corresponding _iglu-py_ functions are identical.
 Accuracy should be ascertained in the R package version of iglu because it's the "source of truth".